 Life insurance is an important financial tool to protect your family, but fears and misinformation keep countless people from learning more and signing up for a life insurance policy.
 For example, many fear the dreaded medical exam required by insurance companies.
-However, the life insurance required medical exam is a good thing, and could help you save money on your life insurance policy.
+However, the life insurance required medical exam is a good thing and could help you save money on your life insurance policy.

 There are three common methods insurers use to issue a life insurance policy: fully underwritten, simplified issue, and guaranteed issue.
-Each has differences that are important to understand when it comes to your life insurance policy and exam requirements.
+Each has differences that are important to understanding when it comes to your life insurance policy and exam requirements.

-Medical Exam Signup Options
+Medical Exam Sign up Options

 Fully underwritten policies are the most common.
 This policy requires people to fill out a detailed questionnaire on medical history and complete a health exam.
 This information allows the life insurance company to place people in the most appropriate risk category, and secure a price for the life insurance policy based on that risk.